Twitter Launches Birdwatch to Fact Check Misinformation

-Twitter said it ultimately expects to have between 1,000 and 1,00,000 Birdwatchers who are being admitted on a rolling basis and who will not be paid.
+Twitter said it ultimately expects to have between 1,000 and 1,00,000 Twitter Birdwatch who are being admitted on a rolling basis and who will not be paid.

 “Eventually we aim to make notes visible directly on Tweets for the global Twitter audience, when there is consensus from a broad and diverse set of contributors,” said Twitter Vice President of Product Keith Coleman in the blog post.